 Somerset Oral & Maxillofacial Surgery Group offers wisdom teeth removal to address existing issues such as swelling, infection, cavities, and pain and to prevent future dental problems.

-The practice provides a warm and supportive environment to ensure that you are comfortable during every stage of your treatment.
-As a patient, you can expect excellent care from highly skilled oral surgeons who have decades of experience serving the Somerset County and Hunterdon County community.
+The practice provides a warm and supportive environment to ensure you are comfortable during every stage of your treatment.
+As a patient, you can expect excellent care from highly skilled oral surgeons who have decades of experience serving the Somerset County and Hunterdon County communities.

 What Is Wisdom Teeth Removal?

 Wisdom teeth are your third molars, located at the back of the mouth.
 They are typically the last adult teeth to erupt from the gums.
 Often, wisdom teeth do not have enough room to emerge normally, which can result in functional, comfort, and aesthetic issues.

 Here are some of the signs you may need wisdom teeth removal:

 Tenderness or swelling around the gums.

 Pain in and around the teeth and jaws.

 Teeth that have been pushed out of alignment or against one another due to overcrowding.